Maaack/Godot-Game-Template/addons/maaacks_game_template/README.md

 5. Check that contents are getting installed to `addons/` and there are no conflicts.
 6. Click to Install.
 7. Reload the project (you may see errors before you do this).
 8. Enable the plugin from the Project Settings > Plugins tab.
+    If it's enabled for the first time,
+    1. A dialogue window will appear asking to copy the example scenes out of addons/.
+    2. Another dialogue window will ask to update the project's main scene.
+    3. Reload the project (just to be safe).
 9. Continue with the [Existing Project Instructions](/addons/maaacks_game_template/docs/ExistingProject.md)